Ethics & Compliance

 Leidos has an established process for reporting observed or suspected misconduct that is widely advertised and promotes eight separate channels for employees and others to report a concern or simply to ask for guidance.
 The available reporting options are:

-- Their supervisor or other individual in the management chain.
+- Their supervisor or other individuals in the management chain

-- The CEO or Chairman of the Leidos Board.
+- The CEO and Chairman of the Leidos Board.

 - The Ethics and Corporate Responsibility Committee (ECRC) Chair or the Audit Committee Chair of the Leidos Board of Directors.